NithyaManoj22/ML-MNIST/README.md

 * The python which comes with MacOS does not have certain packages, so it is best to install the packages through [Anaconda Distribution](https://www.anaconda.com/download/#macos).
 After that, use ```conda install keras``` which will install the latest version of keras.
 Though the example does not work with the latest (keras 2.0 is not back compatible with 1.2), I had to use ```pip install keras=1.2.2``` to adjust the version to 1.2.2.

+* Use `conda install theano pygpu` to install theano; someone `pip install theano` would have problem after going into python, it cannot find the installation.

 * Somehow keras by default use tensorflow as its backend, use ```export KERAS_BACKEND=theano``` to switch it to theano.